majidaldo/personal-compute-cloud/README.md

 After getting the machines, set them up: `ansible-playbook -vvvv setup.yml -e hosts=ansiblepattern`. [`ansiblepattern`](http://docs.ansible.com/ansible/intro_patterns.html) is usually going to be the provider name.
 You can also use any of the groups defined in [`ansible/inventory/ansible/hosts`](ansible/inventory/ansible/hosts).

-After setup you can `ssh ec2hostname` or `ssh vagrant`.
+After setup you can `ssh ec2hostname` or `ssh vagrant` because hosts are automatically added to `~/.ssh/config`.
 Furthermore, hosts are aliased with a prefix made of a group name followed by a hypen.
-So, `ssh cpu-vagrant` or `ssh ec2-someec2hostt` will work since there are groups for providers (eg. vagrant or ec2) and compute type (cpu or gpu).
+So, `ssh cpu-vagrant` or `ssh ec2-someec2hostt` will work since there are groups for providers (eg. vagrant or EC2) and compute type (cpu or gpu).
+EC2 machines have more groups than the ones defined in the [hosts](ansible/inventory/ansible/hosts) file such as instance type and instance id.
+(Depending on your shell, you might be able to just hit tab after partially issuing the `ssh` command to complete the command.)

 ### Misc
 - Shortcut local machine setup: [ansible/all-local.sh](ansible/all-local.sh).
 Sets up init machine and a (local) vagrant compute machine.